 About Dr. Joyce Burick Swarzman

 A native of Dayton, Ohio, Dr. Swarzman received her B.A. degree from Ohio State University.
 She received her M.A. in Counseling, her M.Ed. in Supervision and Curriculum, and her Doctorate in Teacher Education, all from Teachers College, Columbia University, New York.
-Dr. Swarzman has extensive experience as a classroom teacher, having taught in the inner cities of Chicago, Atlanta, and New York.
-Her story is told in the book It’s All about Kids: Every Child Deserves a Teacher of the Year, published in 2004.
+Dr. Swarzman has extensive experience as a classroom teacher, having taught in the inner cities of Chicago, Atlanta and New York.

 Dr. Swarzman joined Corbett Prep – then Independent Day School – in 1996.
 At the time, she was the director of the University of South Florida’s Suncoast Area Teacher Training program.
 She planned to stay at IDS for just two years.
 It turned into more than two decades.

 In 2021, the Florida Council of Independent Schools (FCIS) recognized her as a “teacher’s teacher” with the prestigious Edgar McCleary Service Award.
 “You create magic,” Dr. Barbara Hodges, executive director of FCIS, told her during the award presentation.